-I knew parenting was a growing and teaching your child to independence and freedom -–a letting them go and starting the cycle again with their own families and lives and choices. a process by which they learn, grow, and expand.
+Parenting involves growing and teaching your child to independence and freedom -–a letting them go and start the cycle again with their own families and lives and choices.
+A process by which they learn, grow, and expand.

 They also make mistakes.